 – Spanish/English literacy and conversational fluency is a plus

 View more volunteer opportunities and specifics in our website.
 Experience is not necessary but welcomed, as well as a willingness to learn and the desire to share that knowledge with our visitors.
 We ask for a minimum of 4 hours per month of volunteer service.
-Registration is required.
-Bring a notepad, pen, water, dress in layers, and if you feel inclined, bring something to share at the potluck.
+Please create a Better Impact account to start the process.
+Bring a notepad and pen, a reusable drink container for warm beverages, dress in layers, and if you’re inclined, something to share for the potluck.

 Attending a Volunteer Orientation is required to become a volunteer at Sugarloaf.
 English is needed for all positions.
-Spanish-English literacy is a plus for all positions.
+Spanish-English literacy or fluency is a plus for all positions.
 Please share this opportunity!

 Ease of access: the Robert Ferguson Observatory has an ADA-compliant wooden deck/ramp to access the classroom.
 There is one van-designated parking spot and although not ADA or van designated, there is lots more parking adjacent to the Observatory/group camp.
 The group camp is a large area to the left of the Robert Ferguson Observatory.
 The ground is a mix of soil and woodchips navigable on a power chair.
 There is an accessible porta-potty and a water spigot on site.
 The picnic tables and benches are not ADA-compliant but are available.